YBTopaz8/FlowHub-MAUI/README.md

 - Normal Planned Expenditures
 - Income, Debt Management.
 - Application Customisation
-- True Cross-Platform interaction with One DB
 - Localization for Multilanguage and Multi Currency support.
 - Statistics, Charts and Graphs
-- Cross platform with between Android devices and Windows Devices.
-(With Cross Sync)

 > Those are just the surfaces..